TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 ---

 ## About
-The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) library allows you to stand up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
+The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) library allows you to start up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
 The library will spin up everything in Kubernetes using `helm` and bash magic to get you started.

 ## Purpose
-Minimize the amount of effort needed to stand up the Tyk infrastructure and show examples of how Tyk can be setup in k8s using different deployment architectures as well as different integrations.
+Minimize the amount of effort needed to start up the Tyk infrastructure and show examples of how Tyk can be setup in k8s using different deployment architectures as well as different integrations.

 ## Getting Started